 g) In regard to an applicant who is applying under a non-immigrant visa exception, the applicant shall provide a letter from his or her foreign government stating the purpose for travel to Illinois and the date the applicant's non-immigrant visa expires.
 The applicant shall also explain the need for the FOID Card or submit a waiver from this Part granted by the U.S. Attorney General.
 Persons in Illinois on a non-immigrant visa must have permission from their government and the U.S. Attorney General to possess or transport firearms.

-h) The Department shall, as part of the application process, ask any questions necessary to determine eligibility under State and federal law to possess or receive a firearm, and deny a FOID application of any applicant who is prohibited under federal law from possessing or receiving a firearm.
+h) The Department shall, as part of the application process, ask any questions necessary to determine whether the applicant is qualified to possess or receive a firearm, and deny a FOID application of any applicant who is prohibited by the Act from possessing or receiving a firearm.

 i) All FOID Cards issued shall remain the property of the Department.